adelosa/cobolio/README.rst

 =====

-If you just want to convert a file from a mainframe using a copybook layout use the command line tool :ref:`cob_to_csv`
+If you just want to convert a file from a mainframe using a copybook layout use the command line tool :code:`cob_to_csv`

 Roadmap
 =======